xavibenjamin/The-East-Wing/plugins/markdown-on-save/readme.txt

 Just deactivate it.
 The Markdown version is stored separately, so without the plugin, you'll just revert to editing the HTML version.

 == Changelog ==
+= 1.2.1 =
+* Play better with other plugins that also use PHP Markdown Extra

 = 1.2 =
 * Update PHP Markdown Extra to 1.2.6
 * Keep track of which revisions were Markdown and which were not